 As a result of these and other factors, Nature Needs More is exploring a basic income approach, such as the GiveDirectly model, but linked to conservation outcomes, as a way to significantly change the incentives and hence behaviour of communities living in and around protected wildlife areas.
 The Namibian basic income trial was not directly linked to conservation, but saw a great reduction in illegal hunting.

 Financial security would not only mean less poaching for food, less illegal harvesting and but would mean wildlife trafficking syndicates would have less leverage to recruit poachers from the impoverished communities neighbouring key conservation areas.
+Nature Needs More is also exploring how such a trial might help high-value conservation areas to rely less on hunting and instead convert to eco-tourism, which generates much higher revenue once tourism numbers increase.

 In addition, we would like to ascertain if communities feel they benefit from neighbouring protection areas through a basic income, they would be more likely to engage with conservation.
 This would be tested through using a tiered basic income model, where activities linked to conservation (what Nature Needs More calls the new 3Rs – rehabilitation, re-vegetation and re-wilding) would generate a higher level of income.